Trump says US will ‘help free up’ ships stuck in Hormuz Strait

 President Donald Trump has said that the United States will “free up” ships stuck in the Strait of Hormuz starting on Monday, suggesting that his administration will break the Iranian blockade on the strategic waterway.

-Trump’s said on Sunday that the push would be a “humanitarian gesture”, warning Iran against interfering with the operation.
+Trump’s said on Sunday that the push – dubbed Project Freedom – would be a “humanitarian gesture”, warning Iran against interfering with the operation.

 “Many of these Ships are running low on food, and everything else necessary for largescale crews to stay on board in a healthy and sanitary manner,” the US president wrote in a social media post.